Margaretmcrawf/ExercisesInC/reading_questions/thinkos.md

 2) Run `python graph_data.py` to see the results.
 What can you infer about the cache structure on your computer?

+I observed a big increase in slope at 4 MB, so I thought that might be my cache size.
+However, the specs say that it's 3 MB.
+The graph doesn't actually have a data point there, but it seems close enough to 4 to be believable.

 ## Chapter 8